jonas-trms/bresenham/README.md

 # An implementation of Bresenham's algorithm
-Draws a line between the points (x0, y0) and (x1, y1), and exports an image of it.
+This algorithm draws a line between the points (x0, y0) and (x1, y1), and exports an image of it.

 It's possible to choose the colour of the line among these ones : red, green, blue, black, white, lightgray